The-Flash-Report/saasflashreport/README.md

-# AI Flash Report
+# SaaS Flash Report

 ## Project Overview

-AI Flash Report is an automated news aggregation website that provides a daily roundup of the latest news and developments in the field of Artificial Intelligence.
-It sources articles from various RSS feeds, NewsAPI, Reddit, and Perplexity AI, categorizes them, and presents them in a clean, easy-to-read format.
-The site also features a "Prompt of the Day" to inspire AI users.
+SaaS Flash Report is an automated news aggregation website that provides a daily roundup of the latest news and developments in the Software-as-a-Service industry.
+It sources articles from various RSS feeds, NewsAPI, Reddit, and Perplexity AI, categorizes them, and presents them in a clean, easy-to-read format focused on SaaS funding, enterprise software, product launches, and B2B technology trends.

-The live site can be found at [aiflashreport.com](https://aiflashreport.com).
+The live site can be found at [saasflashreport.com](https://saasflashreport.com).

 ## Tech Stack